GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: "Enable sorting by column" not visible when using table-based View Presets
 * Tweak: When using `?cache` to disable entries caching, cached data is removed

 = 1.21.3 on April 4, 2017 =